Football Fans in Training – walking towards increased physical activity

 The FFIT project has also inspired independent teams in Canada, New Zealand and Australia to develop similar programmes in collaboration with professional teams in their respective national sports: Hockey, Rugby Union and Australian Rules Football.

 The SPFL Trust continues to run the FFIT programme, with all of Scotland’s 12 premier league football clubs and 21 from lower divisions running FFIT for their fans.
 More than 5,000 male football fans and 2,000 women have now taken part in Scotland.
 Together, participants have lost more than 20,000 kg.
 Now 125 professional clubs in football and other sports are using the FFIT programme and engaging several thousand men and women worldwide to increase their step counts and to lose weight.

 - Learn more about how to get involved in FFIT with local Scottish clubs

 - Learn more about how to get involved in FIT FANS with local English clubs

-- Learn more about how to get involved in EuroFIT and Active Fans with local European clubs
+- Learn more about how to get involved in Active Fans with local European clubs